Connect With Us

 PMI cancellation

-Here’s some good news: conventional PMI automatically cancels when you reach 20% equity through payments or appreciation.
-Unlike FHA loans (where mortgage insurance lasts for the loan’s life), you can request early cancellation at 20% equity.
-PMI automatically terminates at 22% equity per the initial amortization schedule.
+There is good news: conventional PMI is automatically canceled when you reach 20% equity through payments or appreciation.
+Unlike FHA loans, where mortgage insurance lasts for the life of the loan, you can ask for early cancellation at 20% equity.
+PMI will automatically end at 22% equity according to the original payment schedule.

 Investment Property vs. Second Home

-Some investors try to classify a rental as a second home to snag better terms.
-Don’t do it.
-Lenders have strict policies to prevent this misclassification.
+Some investors attempt to label a rental property as a second home to get better loan terms.
+This is not recommended.
+Lenders have strict rules to prevent this kind of misclassification.

 True conventional second home requirements